 Na Cha The Great is Shaw Brothers’ 1974 wuxia retelling of the origin story of Chinese mythological hero and deity, Na Cha. (or Nezha in Mandarin).
 Born the third son of a general in the final years of the Shang Dynasty, the mischievous but righteous Na Cha comes into conflict with humans and immortals alike after witnessing the injustice besieging his hometown.
-His retaliations are cheered by the common people.
-However, he becomes increasingly estranged from his father, who views Na Cha’s actions as impudent and irresponsible.
+His retaliations are cheered by the common people but he becomes increasingly estranged from his father.
+The latter views Na Cha’s actions as impudent and irresponsible, and ultimately unforgivable.

 This was bad.
 It was bad despite me having no expectations of the movie being faithful to the source material, and knowing the production was but a promotion vehicle for Shaw Brothers’ then brightest rising star, the late Alexander Fu Sheng.